Step by Step Guide to Installing MATLAB on Linux

 Installing MATLAB On Linux

-To obtain the trial license, enter your university or organisation’s email ID here.
+To obtain the trial license, enter your university’s or organization’s email ID here.

 Matlab Trial 1

-After you enter your Email ID, A verification email will be sent to your inbox which requires you to enter your details and how you plan to use the product.
-Regardless of the license you choose, after verification is completed, you will be greeted with the MATLAB Dashboard where you can download the software.
+After you enter your Email ID, A verification email will be sent to your inbox, which requires you to enter your details and how you plan to use the product.
+Regardless of the license you choose, after the user verification is complete, you will be given access to the MATLAB Dashboard, where you can download the MATLAB application.

 Matlab Dashboard